Take The Country Out of Me

 Can't go a day without Waylon Jennings

-And the red haired stranger's on my mind
+And the red haired stranger's on mind

 Johnny Cash and Jimmy Rogers

-JJ Cale and Old John Prine
+JJ Cale and old John Prine

 My Sweet Melissa keeps on callin'